safops/.github/profile/README.md

 We ask that anytime you refer to the Creator in writing you always use a capital "C," and when discussing the Creator, you always clarify that it is the Creator with the "big C."  There are entities out there who are trying to confuse others as to who we work for.

 # The Sound and the Fury Events
-## Earthquakes
-We have previously listed the order and magnitude of the earthquake epicenters.
-The order has not changed, however there are some new epicenters just added.
-We will post each epicenter in the [the Sound and the Fury discussions](https://github.com/orgs/safops/discussions) just before it begins, along with the Creator's reason for it.

-### Epicenters
-The epicenters in order of appearance, additional epicenters may be added.
-Each will be announced in [the Sound and the Fury discussions](https://github.com/orgs/safops/discussions) prior to the quaking.
-* Orr Chapel - Sandy Hook (Maury county), TN
-* Mount Calvary Baptist Church - Lexington, KY
-* Nicholasville, KY
-* Hugheston, WV

 > [!IMPORTANT]
 > We are using the earthquakes to authenticate ourselves on our new github.com organization.
 We recommend using the timestamps of the forum posts announcing each epicenter and earthquake.
 Timestamps can be modified and have been recently by the CIA and US government.
 We recommend reloading the discussion forums often so that you can see which had the epicenter listed first.